BloomGameStudio/BloomDiscordBot/README.md

 You can type ```$bot_help``` to get details about what commands can be used, along with a brief description of them

+# Onboarding Bloomers

+When a Bloomer first joins Bloom Studio's Discord server, they will be welcomed, and encouraged to read and accept the servers rules.
+After doing so, the Bloomer will be able to verify they control some form of *XP, which upon signing a message through CollabLand will automatically assign a role to them (If configured)

+The initial greeting message will show the Bloomer where they can get more information about the studio in the start-here channel.

 # Governance

 **Creating proposals:**